saki-lang/saki-dev/README.md

-# Saki-lang
+# Lepton-lang

+> Former Saki-lang.
+No more MyGo.
+No more Ave Mujica.
+No more Saki.
+Getting tired. -- Feb 15, 2025.
+After watching Ave Mujica ep7.

-Saki is a dependently-typed, pure functional language with algebraic subtyping and overloaded superposition types.
+Lepton is a dependently-typed, pure functional language with algebraic subtyping and overloaded superposition types.
 It prioritizes simplicity in design, using a Scala-inspired syntax while leveraging a type system grounded in Martin-Löf Type Theory.
-Saki introduces novel features like constraint universes and superposition types, serving as a research platform for exploring advanced type systems and verified program synthesis.
+Lepton introduces novel features like constraint universes and superposition types, serving as a research platform for exploring advanced type systems and verified program synthesis.

 ```
 def Eq(A: 'Type, a b: A): 'Type = ∀(P: A -> 'Type) -> P(a) -> P(b)